 Tai Po Waterfront Park - Hong Kong has no shortage of sea views, but while picnics on the sand sound romantic, sand in your salad is not.
 Tai Po Waterfront Park is fabulous, as the grass areas extend right to the water and offers a stunning view of Tolo Harbour.
-There’s also a whole heap of things to do at this picnic spot!
+There’s also a whole heap of things to do at this picnic spot, even kite flying!
 Kiddos can climb the lookout tower or check out the creepy crawlies at the insect house.
 There is also biking trails and a tonne of rental shops in the area!

 Tai Po Waterfront Park, Dai Fat Street, Tai Po, New Territories, Hong Kong

 Morse Park - Kowloon’s largest park, with the city’s only tropical palm garden and an arboretum showcasing rare tree species, is great for nature nerds.
 Head away from the concrete auditorium to find the Butterfly Garden, a manicured lawn with Bonsai-like shrubs and high-rises in the background.
 For the skaters and rollerblades in the family, Morse Park also offers a great skateboard park to test some new skills!